What does the move to Atlantic City mean for Artist Alley?

 On Friday proceed to registration and pick up your Convention Badge.
 Then proceed to the Artist Alley Staff table, located in the Back of the Artist Alley.
 Show your Convention Badge to the AA staff and they will check off your name and help you find your table and show you where the load in area is.

-If you DO NOT Check In by the End of Hours On Friday, you forfeit your table and it WILL be SOLD to another Artist.
+If you DO NOT Check In by the specified time On Friday, you forfeit your table and it WILL be SOLD to another Artist.
 You will NOT get a Refund.
 If you have gone to your table and set up without checking in, you will be asked to leave so the new renters can take possession of the table.

 How old do I have to be to register for an Artist Alley table?